Hair Thinning at The Front: Why & What to Do

 So, what’s the science behind MPB and frontal hair loss?
 It all comes down to a hormone known as dihydrotestosterone or DHT.
 If you suffer from MPB, your body naturally produces more DHT, a by-product of testosterone.
 Past puberty, there isn’t much need for DHT, as it is primarily involved in the development of male characteristics when boys make the transition to men.

 Although there isn’t much use for DHT in adult males, it is still produced as a by-product of testosterone.
 DHT is responsible for shrinking hair follicles to a point where they produce less hair, and eventually, no hair.
-The hair at the front of head is often the first to be affected, resulting in thinning hair at the front, followed by a receding hairline.
+The hair at the front of head is often the first to be affected, resulting in thinning hair, followed by a receding hairline.

-This is simply hair loss as a result of tension on the hair follicles, causing damage.
+This is simply hair loss as a result of tension causing damage.
 It can be caused by pulling hair back tightly into a ponytail or bun, hair extension, weaves, using rollers overnight and by having braids or dreadlocks.
 This form of hair loss can be accompanied by redness and inflammation of the scalp.
-It can be reversed by reducing the tension on hair follicles.
+It can be reversed by reducing the tension.

 Telogen Effluvium